Condamine River

 The Condamine River, part of the Balonne catchment that is part of the Murray-Darling Basin, drains the northern portion of the Darling Downs, an area of sub-coastal southern Queensland, Australia.
-The river is approximately 500 kilometers (310 mi) long and rises on Mount Superbus, South East Queensland's highest peak, on the western slopes of the Great Dividing Range, approximately 100 km from the east coast of Queensland, and then flows north west across the Darling Downs, then west.
+The river is approximately 500 kilometres (310 mi) long and rises on Mount Superbus, South East Queensland's highest peak, on the western slopes of the Great Dividing Range, approximately 100 km from the east coast of Queensland, and then flows north west across the Darling Downs, then west.
 The Condamine River is a tributary of the Darling River.